Separation Anxiety in Children

 What are the signs and symptoms of separation anxiety?

-Children displaying signs of Separation Anxiety often become homesick, do not want to attend school, avoid visiting friends houses or may not be able to enter a room on their own.
-In addition, children can have difficulty around bedtime and may insist that someone stay with them until they are asleep.
+Children with separation anxiety may become homesick, not want to attend school or other activities, avoid visiting friends' houses or be unable to enter a room on their own.
+They may also have difficulty around bedtime and may insist that someone stay with them until they’re asleep.

 - Is your child constantly worried about something happening to a family member, such as an accident or illness?